yakubu234/crypto-aggregation-software/README.md

 ## Overview
 This project implements a cryptocurrency price aggregation system using Laravel, Laravel Queue (Redis), Supervisor, WebSockets (Laravel Reverb), and Laravel LiveWire.
 The system fetches cryptocurrency prices from multiple exchanges, computes the average price, stores the results in a database, and broadcasts the updates in real time via WebSockets.

+## Author
+Developed by Yakubu Abiola

+## a setup of this project to a cloud server now available at http://crypto.aob.com.ng(http://crypto.aob.com.ng)

+## How It Works Design decisions and trade-offs, Known issues or limitations and possible improvements
+For a detailed bussiness logict  of how this project works, please refer to the [How It Works](./HOW_IT_WORKS.md) section.

 ## Good news; The docker is now fully functional. (:
 ## Features
 - Configurable cryptocurrency pairs and exchanges.